StygianLiege/MTG-Inventory/mtgi-v2/README.md

 Open a terminal and clone this repo into a folder of your choosing.

-Once cloned, run `cd mtgi-v2` to navigate to the application.

-Next, run `npm install` to download the necessary dependencies.
+Once cloned, run `npm install` to download the necessary dependencies.

 MTG Inventory is ready to go!